All Courses are Web Based

 5322 Immigration Issues (3-0) This course will focus on the history and development of immigration patterns and policies in the United States.
 Emphasis will be placed on policy issues as related to the work of Criminal Justice practitioners, particularly in the post 9-11 world.
 Students will also be expected to analyze policy impact on various groups of immigrants.

-5325 Graduate Seminar (3-0) Professional ethics and professionalism, role of the private sector in criminal justice, opportunities for employment and doctoral level study, criminal justice data sources, history and future of discipline and current developments.
-Prerequisite: CJ 5304, CJ 5318 and CJ 5334
+5325 Graduate Seminar in CJ (3-0) Professional ethics and professionalism, role of the private sector in criminal justice, opportunities for employment and doctoral level study, criminal justice data sources, history and future of discipline and current developments.
+Prerequisite: CJ 5323, CJ 5318 and CJ 5334.
+This course is required for the CJ Master's program.

 5326 Victimology (3-0) This course is designed to give the student a basic knowledge of the issues surrounding criminal victimization.
 Topics covered will include types of victims, reactions to victims by society and the criminal justice system, and the victim rights movement.